kyverno/website/content/en/docs/Policy Reports/_index.md

 {{% /alert %}}

 {{% alert title="Note" color="info" %}}
-If you've set the `policies.kyverno.io/scored` annotation to `"false"` in your policy, then the policy violations will be reported as a warning rather than failure.
+If you've set the `policies.kyverno.io/scored` annotation to `"false"` in your policy, then the policy violations will be reported as warnings rather than failures.
 {{% /alert %}}

 ## Viewing policy violations